Edracoon/42-Projects/README.md

 # 42-Projects
-All the projects I have done at 42 School
+All the projects I have done at 42 School in chronological order